 Focusing on a future proactively before someone messes up is likely to go much more smoothly and constructively than focusing on the past reactively after a mess has happened.

 – Marshall Goldsmith

 Too often the choice in choosing successors is based on numbers, technical competence much more than it is on their interpersonal skills.
 And too often successors are selected based on their perceived business and technical intelligence than on their Emotional Intelligence.

 However with the increase a Diversity, Equity and Inclusion focus, not to mention the rise in litigation when workplaces are perceived as hostile and/or toxic, the openness and eagerness to find better leaders is on the rise.

-What you’ll read about below is an easily implementable way to help that process that was inspired by the Feed Forward approach to executive coaching created and popularized by the world’s leading coach, Marshall Goldsmith.
+What you’ll read about below is an easily implementable way to help that process that was inspired by the Feed Forward approach to executive coaching created and popularized by the world’s leading executive coach, Marshall Goldsmith.

 His view is that rather than giving coaching clients feedback, you instead elicit from their stakeholders, feed forward recommendations on what they should do and stop doing to be the most positive and impactful leader they can be.